abdurrehman-haroon/SentimentAnalysis-ComparisonOfModels-SVM-LR-RF-NB-Preceptron/README.md

 ## Dataset

 The dataset used in this project is located at `data/Sentiment Analysis Dataset.csv`.
 It contains a collection of text data along with corresponding sentiment labels, which serve as the ground truth for training and evaluating the models.

-## Usage

-To utilize this project:

-1. Clone the repository: `git clone https://github.com/your_username/your_repository.git`
-2. Navigate to the project directory: `cd your_repository`
-3. Run the main script: `python main.py`